alf45tar/PedalinoMini/README.md

 Mode|Name|Description
 ----|----|-----------
 1|Normal|BLE and WiFi are enabled.
-PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
+PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.<br>Web UI config is disabled.
 2|Bluetooth Only|WiFi is disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection.
 3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
-4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.
+4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.<br>Web UI config is disabled.
 5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
 6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
 7|Ladder Config|Learn mode for your ladder pedal.
 Any resistors ladder can be calibrated just pressing footswitches in sequence.<br>Select at least one Ladder pedal before to proceed with configuration.